kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - Secretary accosts you: 2,1
 - Activate Solo Mode
 - As MC, click on door at far end of first hallway
-- As T3, hack the desk console to kill Sith soldiers: 1,1,2,2 ...
-2,8,3 (-3; 5 Spikes)
+- As T3, hack the desk console to open the elevator doors: 1,1,6,3,4,8,3 (-6; 5 Spikes)
+  - This is faster than electrocuting the Sith and we don't need the extra experience from them
-- Swap to MC and deactivate Solo Mode
+- Swap to MC destroy both patrol droids with Flurry
-- One Flurry on each patrol droid; Zaalbar and T3 should finish them off
-- Kill patrol droid in next hallway as MC
+- Turn right and open door past cells, then destroy next patrol droid
-- *Equip MC: Remove Vibroblade Offhand*
+- ***Optional:** Equip MC: Remove Vibroblade Offhand*
-  - The Assault Droid and Sith Governor have high enough defense that we need to remove our Two-Weapon Fighting penalty for any consistency
+  - The Assault Droid and Sith Governor have high enough defense that removing the Two-Weapon Fighting penalty can make the fight more consistent if you don't get a Stun
-- Loot footlocker in barracks for Sith passcard
 - Open door to start Assault Droid fight:
   - Pause after CS to set up the Concussion Grenade(s)
   - T3: Concussion Grenade on Assault Droid
-    - If you have extra Concussion Grenades, throw one with Zaalbar as well
+    - If you have any extra Concussion Grenades, throw one with Zaalbar as well
   - Unpause while queueing the rest of the attacks
   - MC: Flurry on Assault Droid
     - If MC is Stunned, use [Stunned Combat](<../Techniques/Glitchless Tricks#stunned-combat>) to attack with Flurry
+    - If the Assault Droid saves against the Concussion Grenade, you can use Critical Strike instead to increase your hit rate
-  - Zaalbar: Improved Power Strike on Assault Droid
+  - Zaalbar: Improved Power Strike or Flurry on Assault Droid
   - T3: Use Shield Disruptor on Blaster Turrets
     - Two hits are enough to kill one turret, but don't use more than 3 Shield Disruptors on them total
     - When the Assault Droid is destroyed, MC and Zaalbar can finish up the Blaster Turrets
 - Enter the elevator
 - Sith Governor fight:
   - Pause immediately after the CS
-  - MC: Poison Grenade, then Flurry
+  - MC: Poison Grenade, then Crit Strike
   - T3: Shield Disruptor, Stun Ray x3
   - Zaalbar: Sonic Grenade, then Improved Power Strike
   - Unpause to start the fight and swap to T3
   - Make sure T3 keeps up with the Stun Ray until the Governor is stunned
-  - Once the Governor is stunned, T3 can loot the strongboxes early
+  - Once the Governor is stunned, swap to Flurry with MC, and T3 can loot the strongboxes early
 - Loot both strongboxes and Sith Governor's corpse for Launch Codes (+3; 8 Spikes total)
 - Exit the Sith Base